adkinsrs/sadkins_site/misc.md

 * Mar 21 - Völsunga Saga - Anonymous
 * Apr 27 - The Riddle of the Sands - Erskine Childers
 * May 3 - Bartleby, the Scrivener - Herman Melville
+* May 8 - The Lost Metal: A Mistborn Novel - Brandon Sanderson

 ## 2022